A Truthful Message Leads Your Audience

 Telling the truth is good for your reputation and it’s even good for your health, a study at the University of Notre Dame found.
 People who tell fewer lies reported fewer mental health problems, fewer sore throats, and headaches.

-Tell the Truth.
-It’s the Right Thing to Do.
+Tell the truth.
+It’s the right thing to do.

 In our Age of Distrust, people’s natural reflexes are to mistrust others, particularly outsiders.
-The Edelman Trust Barometer survey found that people around the world have low trust in society’s leaders.
-Who do people trust?
-And who don’t they trust?
+The 2024 Edelman Trust Barometer survey found that people around the world have low trust in society’s leaders. ”

 Great brands earn people’s trust by telling the truth consistently.